Breast Screening Mammography Program

 Provided by BC Cancer

-To provide early detection of breast cancer, BC Cancer Breast Screening offers free screening mammography to eligible BC participants, including transgender, gender-diverse and non-binary people, aged 40 and older.
+To provide early detection of breast cancer, BC Cancer Breast Screening offers free screening mammography to eligible BC participants, including most women and many Two-Spirit, transgender and non-binary people, aged 40 and older.

 Mammograms are x-rays of the breasts completed in privacy by a specially-trained technologist.
 A screening mammogram consists of four images (two of each breast) that look for hidden cancer in those who are healthy (no symptoms) and have never had breast cancer.